eggerj/cospliceModNet/README.md

 ## Collecting LSV Splicing Values from Sample TSV Files

-The script create_psi_matrix.py collects LSV splicing quantities from sample MAJIQ files (TSV files) and creates a .csv file representing a sample by LSV PSI matrix.
+The script `create_psi_matrix.py` collects LSV splicing quantities from sample MAJIQ files (TSV files) and creates a .csv file representing a sample by LSV matrix of PSI quantities.
 In addition, the script creates a second .csv file containing annotations for each LSV including the gene name, gene ID (Ensembl), splicing event type, number of junctions, and most noteably, an SVR assignment indicating which SVR the LSV belongs to for SVR formulation (performed later in R).
-The remaining .py files contain functions used by create_psi_matrix.py for sample LSV processing.
+The remaining .py files contain functions used by `create_psi_matrix.py` for sample LSV processing.

-Example data is stored in example_data directory.

 Run create_psi_matrix.py using Python 3 (`numpy` required):
 ```bash